 The role of a local advisor is to contribute to the work of the local advisory body in ensuring high standards of achievement for all children in Highnam Academy.

 - Setting the academy’s vision, ethos and strategic direction;

 - Holding the headteacher to account for the educational performance of the academy and its pupils

-1. As part of the governing body team, a governor is expected to:
+1. As part of the local advisory team, a local advisor is expected to:

 - Contribute to the strategic discussions at governing body meetings which determine:

 - the vision and ethos of the academy;

 - clear and ambitious strategic priorities and targets for the academy;